hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 remain unsupported and are rejected.
 Internal `Reshape`, `Squeeze`, and `ExpandDims` are admitted to Regor's existing reshape-removal pass; a view-to-Add regression verifies that none of the three adds a runtime command.
+The admitted zero-copy subset must preserve the innermost channel depth, which keeps the existing ROW32/C32 physical interpretation stable; depth-changing views are rejected until an explicit materialization path is implemented.
 When one of these views is a public graph output, the compiler materializes it through two `DMA1D` commands and a TCDM bounce buffer, because the current runtime cannot issue a direct L2-to-L2 copy.
 C++ tests cover public `Reshape`,